Patrick Kaufusi

 He previously played for the North Queensland Cowboys, Melbourne Storm and the St George Illawarra Dragons in the NRL.

 Background

-Kaufusi was born in Auckland, New Zealand, and is of Tongan and Niuean descent.
+Kaufusi was born in Auckland, New Zealand, and is of Tongan descent.
 He moved to Australia at a young age and was educated at Shalom Catholic College, Bundaberg.

 Patrick played his junior rugby league for the Bundaberg Brothers, before being signed by the North Queensland Cowboys.

 Early career

 From 2012 to 2014, Kaufusi played for the North Queensland Cowboys' NYC team.
 On 20 April 2013, he played for the Queensland Under-20s team against the New South Wales Under-20s team.
 On 3 October 2013, he re-signed with the Cowboys on a 3-year contract.
 In September 2014, Kaufusi was named in the Junior Kangaroos train-on squad.

 In 2015, he moved on to the Cowboys' Queensland Cup team, Northern Pride RLFC.

 Playing career

 2015

 In Round 16 of the 2015 NRL season, Kaufusi made his NRL debut for the Cowboys against the Cronulla-Sutherland Sharks.